Kinnuch/kinnuch.github.io/laim/oldicelandic.md

 So we regard infinitive, 3sg.pst, 3pl.pst and p.p. as **:one:/:two:/:three:/:four:** vowel representative respectively.

+- infinitive without -a is :one:
+- 3sg.pst is :two:
+- 3pl.pst without -u is :three:
+- p.p. without -inn is :four:

 ##### Active suffix of strong verb

 **Indicative**